-A detailed exegetical and hermeneutical analysis of the book is undertaken in order to provide a synthetic exposition of the argument for hermeneutical purposes if Two hours of Church San Francisco, California
+A detailed exegetical and hermeneutical analysis of the book is undertaken in order to provide a synthetic exposition of the argument for hermeneutical purposes.
+Two hours furth San Francisco, California

 547. ADVANCED HEBREW GRAMMAR AND SYNTAX

 The details of Hebrew grammar and syntax are examined systematically.
 Text: Gesenius' Hebrew Grammar by Kautzsch.
 Two hours.